Herodot0s/QCU-Attendance-System/README.md

----

-# QCU Attendance System

-**A comprehensive attendance management solution designed for Quezon City University.**

-Developed by a group of aspiring IT students at **QCU San Francisco Campus** (Class of 2025), this application streamlines the process of tracking student attendance, managing class schedules, and generating reports using a modern desktop interface.

----

 ## 🚀 Overview

 The QCU Attendance System is a Windows Presentation Foundation (WPF) application built on **.NET 8.0**.
 It facilitates seamless interaction between administrators, professors, and students, replacing manual paper-based tracking with a digital, database-driven approach.